IISAS/nomad-nvflare-tool/README.md

 Copy [`papi.json.template`](papi.json.template) as `papi.json` and adjust the connection settings.

 ### Nomad Job
 Copy [`job.json.template`](job.json.template) as `job.json` and adjust it.
-Set the `password` for the NVFLARE Dashboard project admin and `jupyter_password` for the JupyterLab service running in the NVFLARE Dashboard container.
+Set the `password` for the NVFLARE Dashboard project admin and `jupyter_password` for the JupyterLab service running in the NVFLARE FL Server container.

 ### FL scenario
 Copy the [`scenario.json.template`](scenario.json.template) as `scenario.json` and configure.
 This is the main configuration file for defining the FL scenario; i.e., organizations and their client sites within the federation.